MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Chaochao Lu, Yuhuai Wu, José Miguel Hernández-Lobato, Bernhard Schölkopf. *ICLR 2022*
   - Key Word: Out-of-Distribution Generalization; Invariant Causal Prediction; Causal Representation Learning.
   - <details><summary>Digest</summary> We propose invariant Causal Representation Learning (iCaRL), an approach that enables out-of-distribution (OOD) generalization in the nonlinear setting (i.e., nonlinear representations and nonlinear classifiers).
 It builds upon a practical and general assumption: the prior over the data representation (i.e., a set of latent variables encoding the data) given the target and the environment belongs to general exponential family distributions, i.e., a more flexible conditionally non-factorized prior that can actually capture complicated dependences between the latent variables.

+- UniFed: A Benchmark for Federated Learning Frameworks. [[paper]](https://arxiv.org/abs/2207.10308) [[code]](https://github.com/ai-secure/flbenchmark-toolkit)
+  - Xiaoyuan Liu, Tianneng Shi, Chulin Xie, Qinbin Li, Kangping Hu, Haoyu Kim, Xiaojun Xu, Bo Li, Dawn Song.
+  - Key Word: Federated Learning; Benchmark; Privacy.
+  - <details><summary>Digest</summary> Federated Learning (FL) has become a practical and popular paradigm in machine learning.
+However, currently, there is no systematic solution that covers diverse use cases.
+Practitioners often face the challenge of how to select a matching FL framework for their use case.
+In this work, we present UniFed, the first unified benchmark for standardized evaluation of the existing open-source FL frameworks.
+With 15 evaluation scenarios, we present both qualitative and quantitative evaluation results of nine existing popular open-sourced FL frameworks, from the perspectives of functionality, usability, and system performance.
+We also provide suggestions on framework selection based on the benchmark conclusions and point out future improvement directions.

+- Grounding Visual Representations with Texts for Domain Generalization. [[paper]](https://arxiv.org/abs/2207.10285) [[code]](https://github.com/mswzeus/gvrt)
+  - Seonwoo Min, Nokyung Park, Siwon Kim, Seunghyun Park, Jinkyu Kim. *ECCV 2022*
+  - Key Word: Domain Generalization; Visual and Textual Explanations.
+  - <details><summary>Digest</summary> We introduce two modules to ground visual representations with texts containing typical reasoning of humans: (1) Visual and Textual Joint Embedder and (2) Textual Explanation Generator.
+The former learns the image-text joint embedding space where we can ground high-level class-discriminative information into the model.
+The latter leverages an explainable model and generates explanations justifying the rationale behind its decision.
+To the best of our knowledge, this is the first work to leverage the vision-and-language cross-modality approach for the domain generalization task.

+- Tackling Long-Tailed Category Distribution Under Domain Shifts. [[paper]](https://arxiv.org/abs/2207.10150) [[code]](https://github.com/guxiao0822/lt-ds)
+  - Xiao Gu, Yao Guo, Zeju Li, Jianing Qiu, Qi Dou, Yuxuan Liu, Benny Lo, Guang-Zhong Yang. *ECCV 2022*
+  - Key Word: Long-Tailed Category Distribution; Domain Generalization; Cross-Modal Learning.
+  - <details><summary>Digest</summary> We took a step forward and looked into the problem of long-tailed classification under domain shifts.
+We designed three novel core functional blocks including Distribution Calibrated Classification Loss, Visual-Semantic Mapping and Semantic-Similarity Guided Augmentation.
+Furthermore, we adopted a meta-learning framework which integrates these three blocks to improve domain generalization on unseen target domains.

 - Overcoming Shortcut Learning in a Target Domain by Generalizing Basic Visual Factors from a Source Domain. [[paper]](https://arxiv.org/abs/2207.10002) [[code]](https://github.com/boschresearch/sourcegen)
   - Piyapat Saranrittichai, Chaithanya Kumar Mummadi, Claudia Blaiotta, Mauricio Munoz, Volker Fischer. *ECCV 2022*